 In the International braz j urol 30(5):413-5 · October 2004 – they speak of a pretty bad case of Epididymitis.
 They describe the case of a Caucasian 32-year old man, “who presented scrotal pain for 3 months, with difficult management with medication.
 Testis was normal; however, the left epididymis was extremely painful and hardened.
 Following the unsuccessful use of analgesic and anti-inflammatory medication, a left epididymectomy was performed, with resolution of the pain.
 The pathological examination showed the presence of chronic inflammatory process associated with eggs of the parasite Schistosoma mansoni in the resected epididymis.
 Patient evolved without pain in the post-operative period and was medicated with a single dose of oxamniquine after etiologic confirmation.“

 Something to also note is that of the five fluke species that account for most human cases, schistosomiasis is the only species known to infect the genitourinary system.
 Let me reiterate the word “known” though and remind everyone that there is plenty that is still unknown.
-You will get a kick of that as you read on.
 However, that’s not a bad place to start when it comes to helminths and conditions like the one you are looking up.
 Of course… this is just one example to express the point.
 In fact, none of these are suggestions of specific parasites you might have.
 Instead, I’m simply demonstrating the possibility.

 So How Could This Happen?

 Be aware that many medical professionals still believe that some of these parasites CANNOT be passed from human to human directly.
 This will be a challenge for you.
 Just know that scientists seem to think otherwise.
-In fact, I have seen quite a bit that leads me to believe quite the opposite.
+In fact, I have seen quite a bit that leads me to side with the scientists.
 And furthermore, you would have a hard time selling that to the men who have had the “opportunity” of feeling these things creep down their urethra after spending some intimate time with another human.

 Of course, the only reason I’m calling it a theory at the moment is that this mode of transmission hasn’t been proven definitively by medical science yet (that I know of).
 At the very least, it’s not exactly common knowledge at this point.
 Still, there is evidence to support this theory.
 In fact, I have reviewed hundreds of various peer-reviewed journal entries that have helped guide me to this theory.
 What follows are just a few of the many.
 Again, while rare, we must see that it is NOT IMPOSSIBLE and attention should definitely be paid.